Modifications of Payroll Taxes

 - Employers or self-employed individuals may defer payment of the employer’s share of the Social Security tax they are otherwise responsible for paying to the federal government with respect to their employees.
 Half of the taxes incurred through the end of 2020 must be repaid by December 31, 2021 and the other half by December 31, 2022.

 - On August 8, 2020, the president issued a memorandum to allow employers to defer withholding employees’ share of payroll taxes from September 1 through December 31, 2020, and required employers to increase withholding and pay the deferred amounts from wages and compensation paid between January 1, 2021 and April 31, 2021.
-The Economic Aid Act extends the repayment period through December 31, 2021.
+The Economic Aid Act extended the repayment period through December 31, 2021.
 Penalties and interest on deferred unpaid tax liability will not begin to accrue until January 1, 2022.

 Modifications for Net Operating Losses